rspamd/rspamd/doc/markdown/modules/ratelimit.md

 certain recipients from certain IP addresses combining these parameters into a separate limits.

+All limits are stored in [redis](http://redis.io) server (or servers cluster) to enable shared cache between different scanners.

+## Module configuration

+In the default configuration, there are no cache servers specified, hence, the module won't work unless you add this option to the configuration.

+`Ratelimit` module supports the following configuration options:

+- `servers` - list of servers where ratelimit data is stored
+- `whitelisted_rcpts` - comma separated list of whitelisted recipients.
+By default the value of this option is 'postmaster, mailer-daemon'
+- `whitelisted_ip` - a map of ip addresses or networks whitelisted
+- `max_rcpts` - do not apply ratelimit if it contains more than this value of recipients (5 by default).
+This option allows to avoid too many work for setting buckets if there are a lot of recipients in a message).
+- `rates` - a table of allowed rates in form:

+    type = [burst,leak];

+Where `type` is one of:

+- `to`
+- `to_ip`
+- `to_ip_from`
+- `bounce_to`
+- `bounce_to_ip`

+`burst` is a capacity of a bucket and `leak` is a rate in messages per second.
+Both these attributes are floating point values.

+- `symbol` - if this option is specified, then `ratelimit` plugin just adds the corresponding symbol instead of setting pre-result, the value is scaled as $$ 2 * tanh(\frac{bucket}{threshold * 2}) $$, where `tanh` is the hyperbolic tanhent function

 ## Principles of work

 The basic principle of ratelimiting in rspamd is called `leaked bucket`.
 It could